-Second, the Money Laundering Counts are similarly flawed because they are all premised on the Alleged Fraud Counts as the pertinent "specified unlawful activity."
+Fourth, the Money Laundering Counts are flawed because they are all premised on the Alleged Fraud Counts as the pertinent "specified unlawful activity."
 But the Alleged Fraud Counts do not allege any unlawful activity, much less any unlawful activity specified in the money laundering statutes.
 As a result, the Money Laundering Counts must also be dismissed.
-But even accepting that there was "specified unlawful activity," Counts Nine and Eleven are meritless as a matter of law because they do not allege money laundering transactions that are distinct from the underlying alleged fraudulent transactions.
-Finally, Count Nine should be dismissed because it fails to assert an essential element of the charged offense, namely, that any of the monetary transactions at issue were made with the "intent to promote" any "specified unlawful activity."
-Accordingly, the Money Laundering Counts should be dismissed.
+But even accepting that there was "specified unlawful activity," Count Twelve is meritless as a matter of law because it does not allege a money laundering transaction that is distinct from the underlying alleged fraudulent transactions, and Count Three must also be dismissed for the same reason to the extent it relies upon the same alleged transfers underpinning the Alleged Fraud Counts.
+The Money Laundering Counts, too, should be dismissed.